 - Travel insurance generally doesn’t cover your fault passport fuckups (their term), but worth checking.

-- [To be updated] I was told it is UP TO 1 week to receive the passport.
+- Fast Track is guaranteed (whatever that means) within 7 days.
+Once your (kid’s) passport application is accepted you get a piece of paper with a reference saying (basically) “You’ll get it in 7 days, don’t think about talking to us”.
 Whether that is working days, and how quickly it might come, I don’t know.
 I’ve heard reports from random internet folk, and the person that approved the form, of “a couple of days” and “2-3 days”.
-I will share my experience when it is completed.
+I will share my experience, and those of any who want to tell me, below:

 Good luck, my idiotic friend, you will get it sorted and there are many adventures ahead.